Planets

 Navigate to a sector with an unclaimed planet, which you will see listed as a point of interest on the Nav screen.
 Open the planet and tap Claim Planet.
 The planet must be unclaimed and you must be in the same sector.

-- Population scales production from 20% output when empty to 100% at the cap
+Population directly scales production output, from 20% when the planet is empty up to 100% at the population cap.
+A full planet produces five times what an empty one does.

 Structures